-- 1 6 oz. box savory herb stuffing mix
+- 6 ounces boxed savory herb stuffing mix

 - 1 pound ground beef

-- Make stuffing according to package directions and set aside.
+- Mix stuffing mix with melted butter and set aside.

-- Combine the cream of mushroom soup and the rest of the milk in a small bowl and pour over the patties and stuffing.
+- Combine 1 can of cream of mushroom soup with 2/3 cup of the evaporated milk in a small bowl.
+Pour over the patties.